ndugger-archive/jQuery.HTMLBuilder.js/README.md

 	$(body).append(constructed);

-You can then append `constructedHTML` to your document.
 You can give an element properties that match jQuery methods.
 The script looks for these, and calls them, accordingly (i.e. addClass, text, attr, html, etc)

 **TODO:**
 - ~~what if user passes invalid arg? string, etc~~ logs an error.